petertea96/Computer-Cluster-Help/README.md

 **4. How to transfer files from your computer onto the CAC directory (For windows):**

-One very amateur way of doing this is by downloading a program called WINSCP (note: This program is similar to FileZilla, if your're familiar with it).
+One very amateur way of doing this is by downloading a program called WINSCP (note: This program is similar to FileZilla, if your're familiar with it.
+It can be used if you're a mac user.).

 This program allows you to easily drag and drop files between the two directories.

+Host name: login.cac.queensu.ca
+Port number: 22
+User name: _____
+Password: _____

+There are more sophisticated ways to upload files using the command line terminal.
+Feel free to look those up if you're a pro.

 **5. How do you write your *.sh files?**

 - For something more sophisticated, feel free to use text editors on the command line such as nano or vim.
--	If you're uncomfortable with this, you can instead download Notepad ++.
+-	If you're uncomfortable with this, you can instead download Notepad ++ and write them there.
 -	When you save, always make sure to have the extension .sh

 **6. Submit your *.sh files onto CAC:**

--	sbatch yourjob.sh
+-	Here is the command: sbatch yourjob.sh

 **7. Sometimes when you submit your *.sh jobs, you may encounter an error message such as:**